 If the Participant or Beneficiary fails to appeal or request such a review to the Plan Administrator in writing within the prescribed period of time, the Plan Administrator’s adverse determination shall be final, binding and conclusive.

-Prior to filing a lawsuit challenging an adverse benefit decision, you must first exhaust your administrative remedies set forth in the Plan, including filing a timely appeal.
+Before filing a lawsuit challenging an adverse benefit decision, you must first exhaust your administrative remedies set forth in the Plan, including filing a timely appeal.
 Suit may be filed in state or federal court and must be filed within one year from the date your appeal was denied.
 The mailbox rule shall apply in determining the date the appeal was denied.
 A failure to file suit within one year following the date your appeal was denied shall be a bar to any recovery.

 - Submit additional materials, including comments, statements or documents; and